Communist state: Supreme state organ of power

-All communist political systems practice unitary state power.
-This means that the legislature, usually defined as the supreme state organ of power, has executive, legislative and judicial power and can interfere in these organs as long as the law does not illegalise it.
-This is because both Marx and Lenin abhorred the parliamentary systems of bourgeois democracy, but neither sought to abolish the legislature as an institution.
+All communist political systems practice unified state power.
+This means that the supreme state organ of power (abbreviated SSOP in the following) can interfere in the work of the supreme executive and administrative organ, supreme judicial organ, the supreme procuratorial organ, as it deems necessary.
+This is because both Marx and Lenin abhorred the parliamentary systems of bourgeois democracy, but neither sought to abolish the SSOP as an institution.
 Lenin wrote that it would be impossible to develop proletarian democracy "without representative institutions."
 Both of them considered the governing model of the Paris Commune of 1871, in which executive and legislative were combined in one body, to be ideal.
 More importantly, Marx applauded the election process by "universal suffrage in the various wards and towns."
-While the institution of such a legislature might not be important in itself, they "have a place in the literature and rhetoric of the ruling parties which cannot be ignored—in the language of the party's intimacy with working masses, of its alleged knowledge about interests of working people, of social justice and socialist democracy, of the mass line and learning from the people."
-This reasoning gives communist legislatures the right to interfere in every state institution unless the legislature itself has made a law that bars it from it.
+While the SSOP might not be important in itself, they "have a place in the literature and rhetoric of the ruling parties which cannot be ignored—in the language of the party's intimacy with working masses, of its alleged knowledge about interests of working people, of social justice and socialist democracy, of the mass line and learning from the people."
+This reasoning gives communist SSOPs the right to interfere in every state institution unless the SSOP itself has made a law that bars it from it.
 This also means there are no limits to politicisation, unlike in liberal democracies, where politicians are legally barred from interfering in judicial work.
-This is a firm rejection of the separation of powers found in liberal democracies since no institution can legally enforce checks and balances on the communist legislature.
-The legislature passes the constitution, which can only be amended by the legislature.
+This is a firm rejection of the separation of powers found in liberal democracies since no institution can legally enforce checks and balances on the SSOP.
+The SSOP passes the constitution, which can only be amended by the SSOP.
 Soviet legal theorists denounced judicial review and extra-parliamentary review as bourgeoisie institutions.
 They also perceived it as a limitation of the people's supreme power.
-The legislature, together with its suborgans, oversaw the constitutional order.
-Since the legislature is the supreme judge of constitutionality, the legislature's acts cannot be unconstitutional.
+The SSOP, together with its suborgans, oversaw the constitutional order.
+Since the SSOP is the supreme judge of constitutionality, the SSOP's acts cannot be unconstitutional.
 Moreover, this means that judicial independence in communist states does not mean the same as in liberal democracies.
 In communist states, judicial independence means stopping all interference not granted by law, but interference in itself is not barred.